IAmAGameDev/EasyAutoScript/README.md

 `Features`:

 - [ ] Create a new ParseException for easier debugging
-- [ ] Add !true and !false handling
+- [x] Add !true and !false handling
-- [ ] Add a try block to the Program.cs for file load etc
+- [ ] Add a try block to the Program.cs for file load and custom Exceptions
 - [ ] Create a BooleanLiteralExpression to handle booleans
 - [ ] GetAllOpenWindowTitles() - Creating a optional Boolean default: false
 - [ ] GetOpenWindowTitle()